Get E-Book

 console.log(os.arch()); // 'arm64'

-os.version(), added in Node 13, returns a fuller OS version string.
+os.version() returns a fuller OS version string.
 On macOS, it can include the Darwin kernel build line.
-On Linux, it includes the kernel build number and related build text, but not the distribution name; distribution information lives in files such as /etc/os-release.
-On Windows, os.version() returns a marketing-oriented string such as 'Windows 10 Pro' or 'Windows 11 Home', which libuv extracts from the Windows Registry.
+On Linux, it includes kernel build text, but not the Linux distribution name.
+Distribution information usually lives in files such as /etc/os-release.
+On Windows, os.version() returns a more user-facing name such as 'Windows 10 Pro' or 'Windows 11 Home'.

-That Windows difference is important because os.release() returns values like '10.0.22621' for both Windows 10 and Windows 11.
-Microsoft kept the internal major version at 10.0; Windows 11 is identified by build numbers 22000 and above.
-If you need a user-facing name, os.version() is more useful than os.release().
+That Windows distinction is worth knowing. os.release() can return values like '10.0.22621' for Windows 11 because Microsoft kept the internal major version at 10.0.
+Windows 11 is identified by build numbers 22000 and above.
+If you need a user-facing Windows name, os.version() is usually more helpful than os.release().

 System Paths and Identity

-os.hostname() returns the system hostname.
-On most Unix systems, it matches the hostname command.
-On cloud instances, it may be an instance ID or a generated name such as ip-10-0-1-43.ec2.internal.
-In Kubernetes pods, it defaults to the pod name.
+On many Unix systems, it matches the hostname command.
+On cloud machines, it may be an instance-style name such as ip-10-0-1-43.ec2.internal.
+In Kubernetes, it often defaults to the pod name.

 os.homedir() returns the current user's home directory.
-On Unix, it reads the HOME environment variable first and falls back to the password database entry through getpwuid_r().
-On Windows, it reads USERPROFILE first and falls back to HOMEDRIVE plus HOMEPATH.
-The environment variable wins, so changing HOME changes what os.homedir() returns.
+On Unix, Node checks the HOME environment variable first, then falls back to the password database entry.
+On Windows, it checks USERPROFILE first, then falls back to HOMEDRIVE plus HOMEPATH.

 os.homedir(); // '/Users/ishtmeet'

-macOS is a common example of this behavior.
-Even though /tmp exists, os.tmpdir() often returns a per-user path under /var/folders/.../T/ because macOS sets TMPDIR for each user session.
+macOS is a good example.
+Even though /tmp exists, os.tmpdir() often returns a per-user path under /var/folders/.../T/, because macOS sets TMPDIR for each user session.

 User Information